 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, the Bank of Japan reported total carbon emissions of approximately 28,191,000 kg CO2e, comprising 3,123,000 kg CO2e from Scope 1 and 31,083,000 kg CO2e from Scope 2 emissions.
-This represents a decrease from 2022, where total emissions were about 34,779,000 kg CO2e, with Scope 1 emissions at 3,215,000 kg CO2e and Scope 2 emissions at 30,279,000 kg CO2e.
-The Bank of Japan has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+In 2023, the Bank of Japan reported total carbon emissions of approximately 28,191,000 kg CO2e.
+This figure includes about 3,123,000 kg CO2e from Scope 1 emissions and approximately 31,083,000 kg CO2e from Scope 2 emissions.
+The previous year, 2022, the bank's total emissions were about 34,779,000 kg CO2e, with Scope 1 emissions at approximately 3,215,000 kg CO2e and Scope 2 emissions at about 30,279,000 kg CO2e.
+Over the years, the Bank of Japan has shown a commitment to reducing its carbon footprint, although specific reduction targets or initiatives have not been disclosed.
 The emissions data is not cascaded from any parent organization, indicating that the Bank of Japan independently reports its emissions.
-Overall, the Bank of Japan's commitment to addressing climate change is evident through its emissions reporting, although further details on reduction strategies or long-term commitments are not available.
+The bank's emissions data reflects its operational impact and highlights the importance of transparency in climate commitments within the financial sector.

 Access structured emissions data, company-specific emission factors, and source documents